-With its 2022 Critical Minerals Strategy, the Canadian government focuses on opportunities at every stage of the value chain for six of Canada's 31 critical minerals, which are lithium, graphite, nickel, cobalt, copper and rare earth elements19.
-Unlike many western countries, Canada's abundant resources offer a significant opportunity to reduce dependence on China, which makes the country an attractive partner for key players such as the U.S. and Europe.
-The government's strategy is to support the development of a domestic battery value chain across all sectors.
+With its Critical Minerals Strategy (2022), the Government of Canada focuses on opportunities at every stage of the value chain for Canada's 31 critical minerals, prioritising six: lithium, graphite, nickel, cobalt, copper and rare earth elements19.
+Canada's abundant resources offer a significant opportunity to reduce dependence on China, which makes the country an attractive partner for key players such as the U.S. and Europe.
+The Government of Canada is pursuing the development of a fully integrated domestic battery value chain.
 Beyond the supply of responsibly sourced critical minerals, this includes significant financial incentives for R&D, large-scale cell manufacturing and midstream production.